Olivier-Boudeville/OSDL-Orge/src/doc/elements/objects/Orge-object-repository.rst

  - bedroll: for a better sleep
  - blanket: for a better sleep in low temperatures
- - riding equipment: priceless with a mount
+ - riding equipment (including saddle): priceless with a mount
  - tent: when comfort matters